Si Me Llevas Contigo

-Issues Surrounding the Album Release
+Background and release

 Televisa banned Trevi after some personal conflicts between her manager Andrade and the company owner after Andrades' company, "Conexiones Americanas," sold the rights of two of their programs to TV Azteca.
 Trevi was absent from multiple channels broadcast by the end of that year, and in return, the album's promotion was negatively affected.
 Ella Que Nunca Fue Ella (She Who Was Never Herself) and Si Me Llevas Contigo (if you take me with you) were the only two singles from the album which had moderate success on the radio, even as ballads.
 Lloran Mis Muñecas (My Wrists Cry) was planned as a third single but was canceled because it was a theme blatantly alluding to suicide and would hurt Trevi's image more.

 Several projects that the artist and her team were working on were cut short due to the supposed illness of her manager, Andrade.
 Among them, there were plans to record a soap opera starring Gloria Trevi under the title of Angels to be released in March 1996 by the TV Azteca television company.
 Trevi promoted the album in several TV Azteca programs such as "En Medio Del Espectáculo" and "Ventaneando," both hosted by Paty Chapoy, who acclaimed the album constantly, and she was very close to Andrade.
 TV Azteca promoted this album right after its release and at the beginning of 1996.
 For a period, the album was played nationwide every night and in the early morning by TV Azteca when no shows were being broadcast.